RaffaeleBianc0/pfpeek/README.md

 <img alt="pfpeek" src="https://github.com/user-attachments/assets/cd7514f4-560b-49a6-bc2c-75651200fd0e" />

-Please read the `#comments` in the topmost part of the script to find detailed and updated information on configuration.
+Please read the `#comments` in the topmost part of the script to find detailed and updated information.

 # Features
 - Graphical display of your portfolio performance today, and since a custom date.
-- The portfolio assets can be read from a CSV exported from Directa (italian broker), or manually inputed in the `$manualAssets` splatted variable, with quantity and average price.
+- The portfolio assets can be read from a CSV or manually inputed in the `$manualAssets` splatted variable, each with its quantity and average price.
 - Overall metrics: Profit/Loss, Day change, Portfolio cost and value.
   - If you provide a CSV file with all the portfolio transactions, in the same format as Directa's "Movimenti" CSV (example included), then you also get: Money-Weighted Return Rate, expenses, # of trades, positions, and the total deposited / total withdrawn funds up to date.
 - For each asset you own, you get: type (equity / bonds / commodity / money market), ticker, full name, qty, average cost, current price, current value and portfolio share (useful for periodical re-balancing), overall and daily profit/loss.